LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 [Flake8](https://pypi.org/project/flake8/) is a famous Python linting package that might be of help within your development environment.
 It will help ensure the correct format of your code.

+> Note: `flake8` is part of the automated tests of the repository executed by Travis.
+Incorrect code formatting will automatically lead to failed tests.

 ### 2.iii.
 Basic module structure & Imports order

 ```python